 - Including those runners on next year’s race promotion emails.

-- Allowing registered runners to get a refund and people from the waiting list to take their spots (making everyone happy and reducing the impact of bandits and non-authorized bib exchange)
+- Allowing registered runners to get a refund and people from the waiting list to take their spots (making everyone happy and reducing the impact of bandits and non-authoried bib exchange)

 - See reports on the waiting list.